Japanese Language Subjects

 The Japanese Placement Test is mandatory for students* who want to take Japanese language subjects.
 The Japanese subject level from which students will begin their studies will be decided by their score on the Japanese Placement Test.
 All students who want to take Japanese language subjects must take the Japanese Placement Test held prior to the beginning of every semester (late March and mid-September).

-2020 Fall Semester Japanese Language Placement Test Schedule:
+2023 Spring Semester Japanese Placement Test Application

 - Students who have already registered for a Japanese language subject after enrollment in their current program are not eligible to sit the placement test again.